wanglin2/mind-map/web/src/pages/Doc/en/translate/index.md

 # Participate in translation

-Thanks for the English translation provided by [Emircan ERKUL](https://github.com/emircanerkul).
+Thanks for the first version English translation provided by [Emircan ERKUL](https://github.com/emircanerkul).

 If you want to participate in the translation of this document, you can clone this repository first.